-The very first time we see Freddy in the movie, he isn't being played by Robert Englund, but by special-effects man Charles Belardinelli, as Belardinelli was the only one who knew exactly how to cut the glove and insert the blades.
+The very first time we see Freddy in the movie, he isn't being played by Robert Englund, but by Special Effects man Charles Belardinelli, as Belardinelli was the only one who knew exactly how to cut the glove and insert the blades.

 The inspiration for the character of Freddy came from several sources in Wes Craven's childhood.
-Fred Krueger was a schoolmate of Craven with whom he had shared a paper route, and who had bullied him for several years.
+Fred Krueger was a schoolmate of his, with whom he had shared a paper route, and who had bullied him for several years.
 In The Last House on the Left (1972), Craven also used this experience as inspiration, calling the villain Krug.
 Freddy's appearance (especially the dirty clothes and hat) was inspired by a hobo who Craven saw staring at him through his window one day when he was ten.

 The fictional address of the house in the film is 1428 Elm Street.
-The actual house where filming took place is located in Los Angeles, California, on 1428 North Genesee Avenue.
-The numbers "1428" on the side of the house were stolen and never returned, according to present real-life Elm Street House owner Angie Hill, who was quite upset over it.
-This is shown on the 2nd disc of the documentary "Never Sleep Again: The Elm Street Legacy".
+The actual house where filming took place, is located in Los Angeles, California, on 1428 North Genesee Avenue.
+The numbers "1428" on the side of the house were stolen and never returned, according to the house's present owner, Angie Hill, who was quite upset over it.
+This is shown on the second disc of the documentary Never Sleep Again: The Elm Street Legacy (2010).

 The sparking glove effect seen throughout the movie was achieved by attaching the glove to a car battery.
 The famous scraping noise was created by scratching a steak knife on the underside of a metal chair.